spacemangames55555/Rumblejam/docs/GDD.md

 # Rumblejam — Game Design Document

-**Draft 8 · August 2026**
+**Draft 9 · August 2026**
-**Status: authoritative.** This file supersedes all prior drafts, including the Word documents used for design review through Draft 7.
+**Status: authoritative.** This file supersedes all prior drafts.
 Where this document and any other source disagree, this document wins — except for tuning constants, where the per-tree `TUNING` blocks in code are authoritative and this document records intent.

+**Reference convention:** a bare §N means this document.
+Any other source must be named inline.

 **How to read this.** Plain text is settled design.
-Blocks marked **PROPOSED** are not settled and should not be built without a ruling.
-Section 16 records implementation status per system, so a reader can tell what exists from what is described.
+Blocks marked **PROPOSED** are not settled and should not be built without a ruling. §15 group B lists design questions awaiting a decision. §16 records implementation status per system.

-**Why this file is here.** Drafts 1–7 lived outside the repo and were cited by section number in specs that Claude Code could not read.
-The README drifted from the design twice as a result — it still described Footing as granting Reflex and dropping instantly, months after both were changed.
-Design that governs code belongs beside the code.

 ---